romero-jose/propuesta/outline.md

 * An approach for building compilers for typing disciplines derived from AGT

-* Compilers for some typing disciplines derived from AGT

-* A memory representation for the evidence used in typing disciplines derived from AGT
+* A compact memory representation for the evidence used in gradual typing disciplines derived from AGT

 * A better understanding of how this approach compares to existing compilers and interpreters for gradual typing